top of page

 Gannon and Benjamin Marine Railway

-SAVE THE LITTLE LADY
+THE LITTLE LADY

-On the docks of Menemsha rests a tangible relic of maritime history — the fishing vessel, Little Lady.
+On the docks of Menemsha rests a tangible relic of maritime history—the fishing vessel, Little Lady.
 Originally built for Captain Earl Foster in 1929 in Noank, CT, and later owned by F.H.
 Littlefield of Springfield, this wooden, side-rigged dragger holds the distinction of being the oldest and last single-handed, wooden dragger still in operation in New England.
 In 1938, The Little Lady was purchased by Leonard Jason, Sr. and has remained under the stewardship of the Jason family ever since.
 Passed down through three generations, she has sailed local waters and fed the local community for nearly a century.

-With her modest size and classic design the Little Lady symbolizes a time when fishing was a multi-generational lifestyle built around sustenance.
+With her modest size and classic design, the Little Lady symbolizes a time when fishing was a multi-generational lifestyle built around sustenance.
 She represents a bygone era of wooden boat trawler fishing, embodying the resilience and spirit of a community deeply connected to the sea.

 Scope of Work